How to Reduce Your Mental Load as a Mother

 Maybe you read a book, have a nap, or do an exercise video while your child is napping instead of putting away laundry and cleaning the bathroom.

-Do what works for you, but make sure you find at least 10-15 minutes every day to do something to make you feel good.
-You deserve it.
+Do what works for you, but try to find some time every day to do something to make you feel good.
+You deserve it!

 6. Planning meals and laundry